PS-Ddevil/Time-table-assist-tool/docs/source/user_manual.rst

 2. Folow the steps in main GUI opeations.

 3. Operation in the applicaion should be done in the way that all the courses should be allocated slots, before the classrom are given.

+**3. How to add a new basket after initialisation is already done?**

+Follow the following steps to make a new basket.

+1. Go to src/tmp/baskets/ and create a new excel sheet.

+2. Open any already created basket and use the same convention to make the new basket.

+3. Rename the new excel sheet as the basket name.

+ * In case of elective name it as the minor it belong (Suggestion).
+The name should be unique.

+ * In case of core course list, use the semester and branch to uniquely identify it.